datastax/nodejs-driver/etc/cassandra-driver.api.md

     executeGraph(traversal: string, parameters?: {
         [name: string]: any;
     }, options?: GraphQueryOptions): Promise<GraphResultSet>;
-    // Warning: (ae-forgotten-export) The symbol "Host" needs to be exported by the entry point cassandra-rollup.d.ts getReplicas(keyspace: string, token: Buffer): Array<Host>;
+    getReplicas(keyspace: string, token: Buffer): Array<Host>;
     getState(): ClientState;
     // Warning: (ae-forgotten-export) The symbol "Connection" needs to be exported by the entry point cassandra-rollup.d.ts
     //
     // @internal
     handleSchemaAgreementAndRefresh(connection: Connection, event: any): Promise<boolean>;
-    // Warning: (ae-forgotten-export) The symbol "HostMap" needs to be exported by the entry point cassandra-rollup.d.ts
     hosts: HostMap;
     keyspace: string;
     // @internal (undocumented)